-Her main current research interests include robust control methods, intelligent mechatronic systems in various application domains, data analytics, modelling and identification in particular in the insurance telematics and wearable technologies contexts.
-More in detail, some of her main research activities focus on: prototyping and validation of a new-concept wheel balancing machine equipped with innovative inertial sensors and, more recently, the assessment of feasibility of the same balancer but human powered for developing countries; insurance telematic data analysis, from on-board units and smartphones, for driving style recognition and monitoring of vehicles’ state and wearing; assessment of mobility patterns for the analysis of the feasibility of transition to BEV, based on real travel datasets; human wearables for the automatic recognition of dangerous events while walking, for the automatic triggering of an airbag for workers and for individuals’ gait analysis.
-The investigation of a control-oriented, feedback system within a distributed IoT scenario including a blockchain-inspired validation mechanism is one of her younger research fields.
-She also developed an automatic feedback controller for the regulation of the relative humidity in museum showcases, employing innovative electrolytic membranes as sensors.
+Her main current research interests include intelligent mechatronic and control systems in various application domains, data analytics, modelling and identification in particular in the mobility and wearable technologies contexts.
+More in detail, some of her main research activities focus on: prototyping and validation of a new-concept wheel balancing machine equipped with innovative inertial sensors and, more recently, the assessment of feasibility of the same balancer but human powered for sustainable application domains; vehicle telematic data analysis, from on-board units and smartphones, for driving style recognition and monitoring of vehicles’ state and wearing; assessment of mobility patterns for the data-driven analysis of the feasibility of the transition to electric and shared mobility, based on real trips datasets; algorithms for the automatic detection of crashes both in cars and in motorbikes and for the activation of Ecall; human wearables for the recognition of dangerous events while walking, for the triggering of an airbag for workers and for individuals’ gait analysis.

-She is author of about 30 peer-reviewed scientific publications in the field of Systems, Control and Data Analysis and of 7 patents in the mentioned fields.
-She is member of the IEEE and of the IEEE Control Systems Society and, since September 2019, of the TPC of the 1st IEEE International Conference on Human Machine Systems.
+She is author of about 70 peer-reviewed scientific publications in the field of Data Analysis, Systems and Control and of 10 patents in the mentioned fields.
+She is member of the IEEE, of the IEEE CSS and of the IEEE CSS TC-SM.
+She is AE of the IFAC Symposium on Advances in Control Education.
 She helps as a reviewer of journal and conference papers.
-She has been or is manager and technical leader of many research projects, mainly in cooperation with private industrial companies.
-She is involved as focal point and scientific leader in the design and organization of the ”Robotics & Smart Assistance Systems” use case of the future Competence Center MADE Industry 4.0 at Politecnico di Milano.
+She has been or is principal and co-principal investigator of research projects, mainly in cooperation with private industrial companies.
+She is involved as focal point and scientific leader in the design and organization of the ”Robotics & Smart Assistance Systems” use case of the Competence Center MADE Industry 4.0 at Politecnico di Milano.